frogmech/pzmap-player-tracker/README.md

 Open a new terminal/command prompt window in the same directory as <code>pzmap-bridge-server.py</code><br>
 In that window, run <code>python pzmap-bridge-server.py</code><br><br>

-Start your Project Zomboid save, go to the [map](https://map.projectzomboid.com), and click follow player on the top left to immediately go to your player marker!
+Start your Project Zomboid save, go to the [map](https://map.projectzomboid.com), and click follow player on the top left to immediately go to your player marker!<br><br>

+### Known bugs
+Currently, the userscript removes the <code>Tools</code> menu in the sidebar.
+If you need to use this menu, temporarily disable the userscript and refresh the page.